libra/website/docs/community/coding-guidelines.md

 * Describe how and why to use this method.
 * Any condition that must be met _before_ calling the method.
 * State conditions under which the function will `panic!()` or returns an `Error`
-* Brief description of return values.
+* Provide a brief description of return values.
-* Any special behavior that is not obvious.
+* Clearly state any special behavior that is not obvious in the code itself.

 ### README.md for Top-Level Directories and Other Major Components